otherJL0/icewatch/README.md

 ### Setup virtual environment

-In your cloned repository, you can set up your Python virtual environment with all development dependencies with the following command:
+In your cloned repository,set up your Python virtual environment with all development dependencies:

 ```bash
 # Create project virtual environment with all dependencies